Photography by Jennifer Anderson Photography

 I can’t wait to contribute and be part of the mommy community of Chattanooga!
 Let’s figure out this motherhood thing together!

-Hi!
-My name is Amy and I am a wife to an amazing husband, and a mother to a sweet and imaginative seven-year-old boy and a very smart and curious baby boy, soon to be toddler.
-I am originally from Southern California but have lived in the Chattanooga area for about a decade now.
+My name is Amy and I am married to my soulmate Alex, and am a mother to a sweet and imaginative ten-year-old boy, a funny and cautious preschooler boy, and a smart and independent toddler boy.
+I am originally from Southern California but have lived in the Chattanooga area for over a decade now.
 Though I miss my family and the beach from back home, Chattanooga is great place to live and there is lots of events and activities always going on.

 I have primarily worked in different parts of the medical field for most of my adult life (not to date me, but about seventeen years!).
-A few years ago I decided to go back and finish my Associate’s Degree that I started when I was nineteen, and I graduated with that from Chattanooga State in May 2018 and transferred to Southern Adventist University (though I am Catholic), which isn’t too far from me in Ooltewah, and am working on my Bachelor’s Degree with a major in Psychology and a minor in Religion.
-After that, we may or may not try and have one more baby before I reach 40 and I still plan on squeezing in getting my Master’s Degree as well.
+A few years ago I decided to go back and finish my Associate’s Degree that I started when I was nineteen, and I graduated with that from Chattanooga State in May 2018 and I have since transferred to a University and recently graduated with my bachelors in psychology and am now currently working on my MSW.

 The things I love most are God, my family, spending time with my family either going to fun little events around town (I especially enjoy the awesome free ones I can find!) or playing Roblox on the computer with my son and husband, or watching movies or TV shows with them.
-I love to travel and see new places and enjoy different cultures.
+I love to travel and see different places and enjoy different cultures.
 I love the ocean!
-I also enjoy painting, writing, and singing as well.
+I also enjoy walking and exploring new and beautiful places.

 Hi, guys!
 Amanda here.
-By day I am a higher education professional, and “by 24/7” I’m a pastor’s wife and mama to soon to be TWO kiddos– a super energetic toddler and a super active little one in utero, baking until early next year.
+By day I am a higher education professional, and “by 24/7” I’m a pastor’s wife and mama to TWO kiddos– a super energetic toddler and a super active little one.
 I was born and raised in Little Rock, AR, but consider Memphis, TN my second home.
 There, I attended the University of Memphis, where I met my husband at his freshmen orientation.
 I was actually his orientation guide, and let’s just say the rest is history.
-Today, we reside in beautiful Chattanooga, where my husband pastors a local church while I wrangle our toddler and hold down this fort we call home.
+Today, we reside in beautiful Chattanooga, where my husband pastors a local church while I wrangle our toddlers and hold down this fort we call home.

 When it comes to motherhood, it is by far the hardest “job” I’ve ever had, but the one that gives me the greatest joy.
 I spend my days exhausted, for the most part, trying to balance it all, and know that things will only get more intense when we add another little one to the mix in a few short months.
 The more the merrier though, so I’m sure another clown joining our circus will only make life more fun.